 3. What to Wear to Your Engagement Photos

 Once you figure out where your session will be, let’s plan what you will wear!
-The goal is to match the vibe/energy/mood of the location and you would normally wear at that location.
+The goal is to match the vibe/energy/mood of the location and what you would normally wear at that location.

 An amazing excuse to SHOP!

 Heck yeah, let’s shop!
 This might be the most exciting thing about preparing for your engagement photos.
 If you don’t want to buy anything new, renting is a great way too!
 You are investing hundreds into an engagement session, you should invest in your wardrobe too!
 The most important part though is to feel comfortable.
-You don’t want to not feel like yourself while trying to be natural and feeling confident.
+You don’t want to not feel like yourself while trying to be natural and feel confident.

 Comfort Over Anything!